 Fedexia: Early Terrestrial Amphibian

 A team of researchers from Carnegie Museum of Natural History has described a new genus and species of carnivorous amphibian from western Pennsylvania.
 The fossil skull, found in 2004 near Pittsburgh International Airport, was recovered from rocks deposited approximately 300 million years ago during the Late Pennsylvanian Period.
 Named Fedexia striegeli, it is one of only a very few relatively large amphibian fossils to display evidence of a predominantly terrestrial life history so early in geologic time, suggesting that the expansion and diversification of this group occurred much earlier than had been recognized previously.
-The paper was was co-authored by Curator of Vertebrate Paleontology David S Berman, PhD, Vertebrate Paleontology Collection Manager Amy C. Henrici, Adjunct Associate Curator of Invertebrate Paleontology David K. Brezinski, PhD, and Invertebrate Paleontology Collection Manager Albert D. Kollar, all of Carnegie Museum of Natural History.
+The paper was was co-authored by Curator Emeritus of Vertebrate Paleontology David S Berman, PhD, Vertebrate Paleontology Collection Manager Amy C. Henrici, Adjunct Associate Curator of Invertebrate Paleontology David K. Brezinski, PhD, and Invertebrate Paleontology Collection Manager Albert D. Kollar, all of Carnegie Museum of Natural History.
 Art (at right) by Carnegie Museum Scientific Illustrator Mark A. Klingler.
 Click here to read the press release of March 15, 2010.

 Maotherium: Ear structure shows how mammalian ear evolution occurred while dinosaurs dominated the world